Killerdash117/veramon-reunited/README.md

 1. Check the [Issues page](https://github.com/killerdash117/veramon-reunited/issues) for similar problems
 2. Run `/debug_info` to generate a diagnostic report
 3. Run `/system_health` to check the status of bot systems
-4. Join our [Discord server](https://discord.gg/veramon) for community support
+4. *(Discord server coming soon)* - Community support will be available
 5. Open a new issue with detailed information about the problem
 </details>